istio/istio.io/content/en/docs/tasks/observability/metrics/telemetry-api/index.md

 * Starting with Istio version `1.18`, the stats `EnvoyFilter` will not be installed by default.

-* For versions of Istio before `1.18`, you should install with following `IstioOperator` configuration:
+* For versions of Istio before `1.18`, you should install with the following `IstioOperator` configuration:

     {{< text yaml >}}
     apiVersion: install.istio.io/v1alpha1